 - Enabling environment and other

-- You can filter the grants by thematic category, region and country using the filter option in the sub-menu page "All projects".
+- You can filter the grants by thematic category, region and country using the filter option in the sub-menu page on the left called "All projects".

-- You can search for the organisations behind the grants by using the search field.
+- You can search for the organisations carrying out the grants by using the search field.

-- You can order the grants by starting year.
+- You can order the grants by starting year, project title or organisation name.

 - You can also use the search functions in the discussion forum or in the library to search for information on specific topics.

-- The sanitation grants are being introduced and discussed in the SuSanA discussion forum here.
+- The sanitation grants are being introduced and discussed in the SuSanA discussion forum in various categories.
+You can find them by using the search functions explained above.

 - Reports from the grants, as well as other consultancy reports for the BMGF are available in the SuSanA library here.